sohithvishnu/mini-sit/README.md

 ## ToDo
 - Remove everything but SiT and baseline (cnn or any NN)
-- Try to make the SiT smaller or use the SiTs (small)
+- Try to make the SiT smaller, training must become much faster
 - Test to run this on the HuggingFace hub
-- Improve logging massively to track experiments
+- Improve logging massively to track experiments and results
-- Add model export during training to not lose best model
 - Start Latex documentation (lots of sources to add, background of SiT, ...)
+- clean up code, remove unnecessary comments, make documentation nicer, ...

 ---